This article was updated on 6/10/2019.

 To date, five states (and a handful of cities) now prohibit employers from asking applicants about their salary history.
 The legislation attempts to minimize unequal pay between men and women, which often stems from basing current salary discussions on previous wages.
 Specifically, affected employers can’t ask, “What is your starting/ending rate of pay?”

-With these recent developments, it’s more important than ever to avoid generic job applications, which are widely available through many HR forms providers.
+With these developments, it’s more important than ever to avoid generic job applications, which are widely available through many HR forms providers.
 These “one size fits all” forms are notorious for disregarding ban the box and other state-specific requirements.

 Instead, you should rely on the Job Application Smart App to ensure you’re working with a fully compliant, state-specific job application.
 It includes questions prewritten by attorneys and HR experts, so you can be confident you’re never asking something that could get you in legal trouble.
 Plus, as fair chance hiring laws continue to grow, you can count on us to keep you updated on the latest states to ban criminal and salary history inquiries.